 Chronic pain is commonly reported in people who suffer limb loss and medical malpractice.
 Furthermore, your limb loss could lead to other health complications that need additional doctors, visits, and surgery.

-The lifetime cost of medical care for amputees is $509,275 — far more than the $361,200-lifetime cost of care for people who never experience limb loss.
+The lifetime healthcare cost for amputees is $509,275 — far more than the $361,200-lifetime cost of care for people who never experience limb loss.
 Many of these expenses accrue over several years long after the patient leaves the hospital after the initial amputation.
 How will you come up with the money for this additional care?
 For many amputees, pursuing a medical malpractice claim can mean the difference between affording the care you need and having to go without.

 Other assistance devices might include wheelchairs, crutches, and other tools to make ADLs possible.

-Many patients leave the hospital and discover they can no longer work at their existing jobs and may need to change their careers completely.
+Many patients leave the hospital and discover they can no longer return to work at their existing jobs and may need to change their careers completely.
 Understanding what fields are available to each patient, and the training provided is an important part of recovery.

 Additionally, Console and Associates will include lost wages in our claims to cover the period from when you left the hospital until you were able to start work again.